axa-ch-webhub-cloud/pattern-library/src/components/20-molecules/dropdown/README.md

 When true, the Boolean attribute `native` enforces native &lt;select&gt; UI look-and-feel for open dropdowns irrespective of window widths.

-### valid
+### checkMark

-When true, the Boolean attribute `valid` shows an animated checkmark to the right of the dropdown.
+When true, the Boolean attribute `checkmark` shows an animated checkmark to the right of the dropdown.

+### invalid

+The boolean attribute `invalid` serves to indicate the validity of the element (default: `false`). if `true` it sets the element into a visual error state.

 ### error

-When nonempty, the String-valued attribute `error` causes a red error text to be displayed under the dropdown proper, as well as colouring the dropdown border in red.
+The string-valued `error` provides error text as HTML.
+It sets the element into a visual error state, if `invalid` is true.

-### embedded
+### disabled

-When true, the Boolean attribute `embedded` suppresses the default space around the dropdown otherwise reserved for showing valid/error UI states.
-It is meant for embedding a dropdown as a subcomponent of other components (cf. axa-datepicker for an example).
+The boolean attribute `disabled` disables the underlying element.

 ## Callback Properties